-If you, with no prior training, picked up a 1/2" chisel, a handsaw, a rubber mallet, and a Home Depot bench plane, you’d arrive at a reasonable approximation of my 2020.
+In 2020 as COVID hit, I picked up a 1/2" chisel, a handsaw, a rubber mallet, and a Home Depot bench plane.

 This is a hastily-made workbench/work-from-home standing desk.
 The legs are 3.5" douglas fir and joined via mortise-and-tenon.
 The top surface is 1.5" thick fir.
 Half-finished: